alefore/edge/README.md

 ### 2.1.
 Basic commands

+Edge uses *buffers* to represent an open file or a process.
+A process may still be running and may have a full terminal/pts (e.g., a nested shell running within Edge).

-In a file view, the following are some basic commands:
+In a buffer view, the following are some basic commands:

 * `?` - Help information for the current buffer ([like this](/help.md)).